-There is no tuition fee at this time to participate in the DPH WIC Dietetic Internship Program.
-Participation in the dietetic internship program may allow college loans to be deferred.
+There is no tuition fee at this time to participate in the DPH WIC Dietetic Internship.
+Participation in the dietetic internship may allow college loans to be deferred.
 Also, because of the internship status, educational loans may be requested through the Academy of Nutrition and Dietetics (AND) or a lending institution.
 Seeking financial aid is the responsibility of the dietetic intern.

 DPH WIC dietetic interns continue to receive their full-time salary and fringe benefits from their district public health employer during the internship.
 Dietetic interns do not receive stipends in addition to their salaries provided by their employer.
-Interns must provide their own transportation, lap top, and internet service.
+Interns must provide their own transportation, laptop, and internet service.
 When WIC funds are available, the intern's district public health office may assist the intern with WIC-allowable expenses such as lodging, travel, conference fees, books, etc., but this is not an expectation.
 See table below for estimated costs to interns.
 These are subject to change at any time.

-Estimated Internship Cost Books (provided by employer or provided by intern) \$ 0 - 500 Medical Insurance (provided by employer or provided by intern) \$900 - 1,500 Liability Insurance (provided if a DPH employee) \$ O Automobile Insurance (must be maintained throughout the program provided by the intern) \$ 500 - 1,000 AND Student Membership (required), student membership to a local Georgia Academy of Nutrition and Dietetics, and student membership to Georgia Public Health Association (recommended) \$ 65 - 130 ServSafe® Food Safety Manager Certification \$161 Basic Life Support (BLS) Certification issued by the American Heart Association (may be provided by employer) \$0 - 60 Laboratory Coats or Uniforms (if required by site) \$ 150 Medical exam and vaccinations (a medical clearance is required prior to internship orientation at the expense of the intern) \$ 200 Criminal background check (required by school nutrition affiliates) \$ 50 Criminal background check and drug testing (required by clinical affiliates generally through a credentialing company) \$ 100 - 150 Laptop computer and internet access \$ 1,500 Printing or copying cost \$ 100 Transportation/mileage to orientation sessions, training sessions and rotation sites (provided by employer or provided by intern) \$ 0 - 1,000 Lodging/meals to orientation sessions, training sessions and rotation sites (provided by employer or provided by intern) \$ 0 - 1,000 Conference/Training Registration Fees (provided by employer or intern) \$ 0 - 1,000

-Estimated Internship Cost Books (provided by employer or provided by intern) \$ 0 - 500 Meals and parking at rotation facilities (if required by site) \$ 0 - 100 Registration Examination (paid by intern) \$ 200 TOTAL COST \$ 3,926 - 8,801
+Estimated Internship Cost Books and Resources (provided by employer or provided by intern) \$0 - 500 Nutrition Care Professionals Case Studies \$145 Medical Insurance (provided by employer or provided by intern) \$900 - 1,500 Liability Insurance (provided if a DPH employee) \$0 Automobile Insurance (must be maintained throughout the internship provided by the intern) \$500 - 1,000 AND Student Membership (required), student membership to a local Georgia Academy of Nutrition and Dietetics, and student membership to Georgia Public Health Association (recommended) \$65 - 130 ServSafe® Food Safety Manager Certification \$161 Basic Life Support (BLS) Certification issued by the American Heart Association (may be provided by employer) \$0 - 60 Laboratory Coats or Uniforms (if required by site) \$150 Medical exam and vaccinations (a medical clearance is required prior to internship orientation at the expense of the intern) \$200 Criminal background check (required by school nutrition affiliates) \$50 Criminal background check and drug testing (required by clinical affiliates generally through a credentialing company) \$100 - 150 Laptop computer and internet access \$1,500 Printing or copying cost \$100 Transportation/mileage to orientation sessions, training sessions and rotation sites (provided by employer or provided by intern) \$0 - 1,000 Lodging/meals to orientation sessions, training sessions and rotation sites (provided by employer or provided by intern) \$0 - 1,000 Conference/Training Registration Fees (provided by employer or intern) \$0 - 1,000 Meals and parking at rotation facilities (if required by site) \$0 - 100 Registration Examination (paid by intern) \$200 TOTAL COST \$4,071 - 8,946